The Algebraic Index Theorem and Fedosov Quantization of Lagrange-Finsler and Einstein Spaces: Introduction

-Throughout the paper we assume the summation over repeated right indices and use left indices as abstract labels for certain geometric objects; boldface symbols being considered for spaces/objects which are enabled/adapted to nonlinear connection structures (such a system of notations was elaborated in Refs. \cite{vrflg,vsgg}).
+Throughout the paper we assume the summation over repeated right indices and use left indices as abstract labels for certain geometric objects; boldface symbols being considered for spaces/objects which are enabled/ad\-apted to nonlinear connection structures (such a system of notations was elaborated in Ref. \cite{vrflg}).

 The paper is organized as follows.
 In section \ref{preliminaries}, we summarize the necessary results on almost K\"{a}hler geometric models of Lagrange--Finsler and Einstein spaces.
 Section \ref{snfq} is devoted to Fedosov quantization of Einstein--Finsler spaces and the formalism of trace density maps adapted to nonlinear connection structure.
-We prove the Main Result (a local version algebraic of Atiyah--Singer index theorem for Lagrange--Finsler and Einstein Spaces) in section \ref{sasindth}.
+We prove the Main Result (a local Atiyah--Singer index theorem for Lagrange--Finsler and Einstein Spaces) in section \ref{sasindth}.
 The problem of algebraic index encoding of Einstein equations and exact solutions in gravity theories is also discussed.

 5pt